Missed a live conference? Experience the full conference online and earn CLE credits – on your time.

 For the best viewing experience, participants are encouraged to use Google Chrome web browser.

-Join leading litigators, judges, and law professors at the 42nd Annual Page Keeton Civil Litigation Conference for updates and analysis of important developments in civil litigation practice, insight into developing areas of civil litigation, and substantive coverage of practice tips, advocacy strategies.
+Join leading litigators, judges, and law professors at the 43rd Annual Page Keeton Civil Litigation Conference in Austin for updates and analysis of important developments in civil litigation practice, insight into developing areas of civil litigation, and substantive coverage of practice tips and advocacy strategies.

-The Car Crash Seminar is the ULTIMATE program for practitioners of all experience levels.
+The Car Crash Seminar is the ultimate program for practitioners of all experience levels.
 In-depth fundamentals take you from initial client contact through trial or settlement.
-Come away with the definitive set of resource materials including sample forms.
+Come away with a definitive set of resource materials including sample forms.